 The Selectors – Frances Bigg, Hazel Freestone, Julie Johnson, Eleanor Lester, Barbara Philipson and Marrian Yates – eventually chose Margaret as the sole GB representative for 1969.
 Not sending anyone else was a change from the apparent tendency in the past to ask the fastest British crew to make a standard time, and then send them anyway even if they didn’t.

-Margaret had previously competed at the 1964 Championships in a University of London women’s BC coxed four which was sent for experience and came last, and in the 1966 Championships when she also finished last in her repechage, quite a long way off the pace.
+Margaret had previously competed at the 1964 Championships in a University of London Women’s BC coxed four which was sent for experience and came last, and in the 1966 Championships when she also finished last in her repechage, quite a long way off the pace.
 Despite having moved away from London and started work as a doctor, she had clearly managed to put in enough training to improve considerably.
+The video below shows her training in Chester and yes, she is wearing shorts despite there being snow on the ground; it would be many years before legging were invented.

 At the Championships